 Its complicated, because WSU has access to academic ebooks from multiple providers, and available functionalities (more than one person use at same time, download PDF chapters, download full book to a desktop/laptop or digital device, etc.) depending on the ebook provider, the book publisher, and how each title was purchased/licensed by the WSU Libraries:

-To narrow a search to show just ebooks in Search It, use the WSU Pullman scope (click the small "v" icon next to the Search button to find it), do your search (i.e. "atlantic salmon") then look at the top of the left-hand filter options under Type and select eBooks.
+To narrow a search to show just ebooks in Search It, use the WSU Pullman (or your other campus library) scope (click the small "v" icon next to the Search button to find it), do your search (i.e. "atlantic salmon") then look at the top of the left-hand filter options under Type and select eBooks (you may have to "Show More").
 You can also pre-filter by eBook as a Material Type in Advanced Search.
-To access and read the ebook, click on the View It tab; you'll see a direct link to the item.
-You may need to log in again with your WSU Network ID (for EBL books) or create an Ebrary account and/or an EBSCO account if you have not already done so.
+To access and read the ebook, click on the title; you'll see a direct link to the item.
+You may need to select the WSU campus and/or log in again with your WSU Network ID if you have not already done so.

-Some ebooks may be PDF, EPUB, or HTML books that are freely downloadable online books from government agencies or other sources; others (especially those from vendors such as EBL, eBrary or EBSCO Ebook Collection) are proprietary and require the use of Adobe Digital Editions (ADE) or Bluefire software to download and read the ebook offline because the books are wrapped in digital rights management coding to regulate loan periods and prevent piracy (you will need to authorize your ebook reading software with an Adobe account).
-Not all WSU ebooks can be downloaded; it depends on the platform, the license the book was bought under, and on individual publisher permisssons.
-You will generally be able to print or save-as-PDF individual chapters or page sequences, however.
+Some ebooks may be PDF, EPUB, or HTML books that are freely downloadable online books from government agencies or other sources; others (especially those from vendors such as ProQuest Ebook Library or EBSCO Ebook Collection) are proprietary and require the use of Adobe Digital Editions (ADE) or Bluefire software to download and read the ebook offline because the books are wrapped in digital rights management coding to regulate loan periods and prevent piracy (you may need to authorize your ebook reading software with an Adobe account).
+Not all WSU ebooks can be downloaded; it depends on the platform, the license the book was bought under, and on individual publisher permissions.
+You will usually (but not always) be able to print or save-as-PDF individual chapters or page sequences, however.

 Note: In many cases, you will have more functionality reading your book on-screen than you will if you download it and read it offline on your desktop/laptop or (if it's even an available option) on a digital device such as an ereader, smartphone, or even a tablet.
 That is especially true for ebooks that are in the PDF format instead of EPUB format.

-Finding ebooks within a specific ebook provider database if for some reason you wanted to (all of these are also findable using Search It as noted above - if you are searching for a particular title in ebook form, search with the initial part of the title in quotation marks, plus the author.
+(all of these are also findable using Search It as noted above - if you are searching for a particular title in ebook form, search with the initial part of the title in quotation marks, plus the author.
 For example, to locate all versions of the book "Initiative and Referendum Voting: Governing Through Direct Democracy in the United States," in all potential Search It scopes, search for it like this: "initiative and referendum voting" braunstein).

 Most of the ebooks in these collections are scholarly ebooks in PDF or EPUB format that use Adobe Digital Editons (ADE) digital rights management .
-They can be read on-screen and, in some cases, can be downloaded and read using your desktop/laptop or certain ereaders and/or ereading apps (ADE and Bluefire Reader are preferred by most acadmeic publishers).
+They can be read on-screen and, in some cases, can be downloaded and read using your desktop/laptop or a tablet or smartphone.
 Note: most of WSU Libraries ebooks are in PDF format; a few are in EPUB.
-EPUB ebooks will work well on a computer or an ADE-compliant ereader or ereading app, however the PDFs do not work well on anything but a computer or laptop, or a tablet such as an iPad (on an ereader or a smartphone they tend to swim around like reading microfiche...).
-However, vendors (such as ebrary) may allow you to download a chapter or page sequence in "regular" PDF format that you will be able to retain in perpetuity.
+EPUB ebooks will work generally well on a computer, however the PDFs do not work well on anything but a computer or laptop, or a tablet such as an iPad (on an smartphone they tend to swim around like reading microfiche...).
+However, vendors may allow you to download a chapter or page sequence in "regular" PDF format that you will be able to retain in perpetuity.